I think that I am here, on this earth

 2 March 2007

-Merrill Findlay’s book project, Into Australia’s ‘Heartlands’: a journey, has been supported by Hotham Mission Asylum Seeker Project, North Melbourne, the 2% Committee for Global Discipleship and Justice, Uniting Church in Australia (Victorian Synod), the Federal Government of Australia through an Australian Postgraduate Award, the University of Canberra’s Creative Writing Program though which Merrill is completing a creative PhD, and Universitas Terbuka, Indonesia, which awarded Merrill a Research Fellowship to continue her fieldwork in 2012 .
+Merrill Findlay’s book project, Into Australia’s ‘Heartlands’: a journey, has been supported by Hotham Mission Asylum Seeker Project, North Melbourne, the Justice and International Mission Unit (fornerly the 2% Committee for Global Discipleship and Justice), Uniting Church in Australia (Victorian Synod), the Federal Government of Australia through an Australian Postgraduate Award, the University of Canberra’s Creative Writing Program though which Merrill completed a creative PhD, and Universitas Terbuka, Indonesia, which awarded Merrill a Research Fellowship to continue her fieldwork in 2012.
 The author gratefully acknowledges all this support.
-She has no faith affiliations, however, with the Uniting Church or with any other churches.
+She has no faith affiliations with the Uniting Church or with any other religious institutions, however.

 She is also very grateful for the help contributed by many other individuals and groups, including Kerang Rural Australians for Refugees and the Holy Eucharist Centre, St Albans, Victoria, and many individuals in Pakistan.